stoplightio/docs/articles/testing/continuous-integration.md

 ## Testing with a Mock Server

-Prism's mock server functionality allows Prism to behave like a fully-implemented server for a provided OpenAPI specification.
+Prism's mock server allows Prism to behave like a fully-implemented server for a provided OpenAPI specification.
 This form of testing is useful for:

-* Speeding up development time, as tests can be run locally with nothing more than an API specification.
-This allows a development team on the client or the server to work independently of one another.
+* **Speeding Up Development Time** Tests can be run locally with nothing more than an API specification.
+This allows a development team on the client or server side to work independently of one another.
-* Testing that a client implementation meets all of the requirements set by an OpenAPI specification.
+* **Validation Testing** Ensures that a client implementation meets all of the requirements set by an OpenAPI specification.

 To start a mock server with Prism, use the `mock` command: